Tina Salak: National team

 Salak was part of the national team that won bronze medal in the 2005 SEA Games in the women's indoor volleyball.
 She also competed under the Philippine flag in the 2005 AVC Qualification for the 2006 FIVB Women's World Championship held at Ratchaburi, Thailand.

 In 2015, she was named as one of the 18 select women for the tryouts held by the PVF.
 They were part of a national pool that was to represent the Philippines for the 2015 SEA Games held in Singapore.

 Coaching

 In February 2017, a new PSL team, COCOLIFE Asset Managers announced the appointment of Salak as its assistant coach.
 Salak resumed her role as assistant coach for the team, renamed United VC, in 2019.

 Salak was the head coach of the FEU Lady Tamaraws from 2022 to 2023.
 She was re-appointed head coach starting UAAP Season 87.
+She left again after Season 88 in June 2026 to focus with her role with the Akari Chargers of the Premier Volleyball League (PVL).

-In January 2024, Salak joined the Akari Chargers as assistant coach.
+In January 2024, Salak joined Akari as assistant coach.
 She became the team's head coach in June 2025.